Fantasty9413/InformationTransmission/README.md

 # InformationTransmission
 ​	It's a project named information transmission.
 We'll receive data from the third party by network.
+The program description is as follow.

 ## 1.背景